Nadja Uhl

-Nadja Uhl ([ˈnadja ˈʔuːl]; born 23 May 1972, in Stralsund) is a German actress.
+Nadja Uhl ([ˈnadja ˈʔuːl]; born 23 May 1972) is a German actress.

-Uhl grew up near Stralsund, in the town of Franzburg.
+Uhl grew up in the town of Franzburg, near her birth city of Stralsund.
 She lived with her mother in a three-generation house, shared with aunts and her grandparents, who had moved in shortly after the war.
 Her father left the family home when she was two; she never got to know him.
 Many years later, after setting up her own multi-generation multi-family house in Potsdam in 2005, with friends and relations ranging in age from 20 to 90, she told an interviewer that childhood experience of living with aunts and grandparents taught her that this type of extended family community in a single home was a challenge which could only succeed if each member was allowed some free space.

 At school, Uhl tried shooting, ballet, table tennis, and gymnastics.
 A perceptive school report noted that "Nadja likes to be part of a group".
 An art teacher spotted her talent for entertaining others and arranged for her to take part in a weekly amateur drama group after school each Monday.
 That became a weekly highlight.

 Uhl studied at the Felix Mendelssohn Bartholdy College of Music and Theatre in Leipzig between 1990 and 1994, beginning her career as a theatre actress at the Hans Otto Theater in Potsdam in 1994.
 There, she opened a music hall with her partner (and business manager) Kay Bockhold in 2006.

 Uhl first appeared in a film in 1993 (Thomas Koerfer's Der Grüne Heinrich, playing Agnes' role), but in 2000 she attracted international attention acting in Volker Schlöndorff's The Legend of Rita (Die Stille nach dem Schuß).
 In this film she played Tatjana, an East German waitress who rebels against the system of her country.
 Due to her work in this film, she won the Silver Bear for Best Actress at the Berlin International Film Festival and was nominated for Best Supporting Actress at the Deutscher Filmpreis (German Film Awards).

 In 2002, Uhl appeared in Twin Sisters (De Tweeling), directed by Dutch director Ben Sombogaart and based on the novel The Twins, a bestseller by Tessa de Loo.
 Here she played Anna, Lotte's sister.
 They are separated from each other after the death of their parents; the Second World War and the Holocaust will consolidate their situation.
 The film was a 76th Academy Awards nominee for Academy Award for Best Foreign Language Film of 2003.